-Each one of your existing clients possess a wealth of information that can not only help you solve more of their problems and increase sales, but also give you ideas about what else you can be doing to attract new business.
+Each one of your existing clients possesses a wealth of information that can not only help you solve more of their problems and increase sales, but also give you ideas about what else you can be doing to attract new business.
 The only way to get this information is to ask your clients direct questions and listen to their answers.

 What Questions to Ask Your Clients

 There are many types of questions you can ask a client to get his or her feedback on your products, services, customer service, and overall business, but some of the basic questions should include: